andela-fojuri/Checkpoint1/README.md

 # Description
-    Creats an inverted index of an JSON file
+    Develop an inverted index object that takes a JSON array of text objects and creates an index from the array.
+    The index allows a user to search for text blocks in the array that contain a specified collection of words.

 #TECNOLOGIS USED
     Javascript
     AngularJS
     Express
     Jasmine
+    Karma
+    TravisCI
+    HoundCI

 #RUNNING THE APP
     To Run the Project:
     1. Run npm install in your CLI to install all dependencies